 You know the standard top menu bar that most applications share - usually File, Edit, View, Tools, Help, and sometimes others?
-The use of that menu makes me pretty mad for reasons other than what it's associated with to me (and other than that for most of the things there, you'd be crazy to not use the keyboard shortcuts - I understand the importance of discoverability).
-The categories just don't make sense in half the places it's used.
-It mostly makes sense in text editors, but for some reason the designers of almost every application mindlessly copy these categories no matter how inapplicable.
+The use of that menu makes me pretty mad; the categories just don't make sense in half the places it's used.
+It mostly makes sense in text editors, but for some reason the designers of almost every application copy these categories no matter how inapplicable.

 I open Firefox.
 Its menu tabs are File, Edit, View, History, Bookmarks, Tools, Help.
 File contains tab and window actions, "Email link" (what an insanely obscure feature, I don't know why that's there at all), Work Offline, Quit (because anyone needs that in a world where computer-illiterate people use window managers that put the X on everything), and "Restart (Developer)".
 What do *any* of those things have to do with files?